circinusX1/rssh_client/README.md

 ## If you want your private customised server please Open an issue, and we can take it from there.
-Is not for free and is not cheap.